Joe Clark: Honours

-100px

-105px

 As a former prime minister, Clark is entitled to carry "The Right Honourable" designation for life.
 Clark was made a Companion of the Order of Canada.
 He is a member of the Alberta Order of Excellence.
 He was honoured as Commandeur de l'Ordre de la Pleiade from La Francophonie.
-He also holds the Queen Elizabeth II Silver Jubilee Medal (1977), 125th Anniversary of the Confederation of Canada Medal (1992), Queen Elizabeth II Golden Jubilee Medal (2002), Queen Elizabeth II Diamond Jubilee Medal (2012) and the Alberta Centennial Medal (2005).
+He also holds the Queen Elizabeth II Silver Jubilee Medal (1977), 125th Anniversary of the Confederation of Canada Medal (1992), Queen Elizabeth II Golden Jubilee Medal (2002), Queen Elizabeth II Diamond Jubilee Medal (2012), Alberta Centennial Medal (2005) and the King Charles III Coronation Medal (2023).
 Clark was the first recipient of the Vimy Award.
 He is Honorary Chief Bald Eagle of the Samson Cree Nation.

 In 2004, Clark's lifetime achievements were recognized with the Award for Excellence in the Cause of Parliamentary Democracy by Canada's Churchill Society for the Advancement of Parliamentary Democracy.

 On Tuesday, May 27, 2008, Clark's official parliamentary portrait was unveiled during a reception ceremony to be hung in Centre Block alongside Canada's past prime ministers.

-In a 1999 survey of Canadian historians Clark was ranked No. 15 out of the first 20 prime ministers through Jean Chrétien.
+In a 1999 survey of Canadian historians Clark was ranked No.15 out of the first 20 prime ministers through Jean Chrétien.
 The survey was used in the book Prime Ministers: Ranking Canada's Leaders by J. L. Granatstein and Norman Hillmer.

 École Joe Clark School in High River, Alberta, is named in honour of Clark.

 Order of Canada citation

 Clark was appointed a Companion of the Order of Canada on October 19, 1994.
 His citation reads:

-Canada's sixteenth and youngest Prime Minister, he served with distinction as Secretary of State for External Affairs, President of the Privy Council and Minister responsible for Constitutional Affairs.
-His talent for negotiation and consensus diplomacy has served him well in politics and as Representative of the Secretary General of the United Nations in Cyprus.
-He has earned the admiration of all Canadians as one of our country's most respected statesmen.